 The Yale Center for Earth Observation (YCEO) was created in 1992 to consolidate and promote the use of satellite remote sensing throughout the Yale community.
 In the spring of 1993, base funding for YCEO was approved by the Yale Institute for Biospheric Studies and in December 1993, YCEO opened its central facility on the second floor of Bingham Laboratory on Sachem Street.
 Four academic units provide academic guidance and direction to YCEO.
-These are: the Department of Geology and Geophysics, the Department of Anthropology, the School of Forestry and Environmental Studies, and the School of Medicine's Department of Epidemiology and Public Health.
+These are: the Department of Geology and Geophysics, the Department of Anthropology, the School of Forestry and Environmental Studies, and the School of Public Health Department of Epidemiology of Microbial Diseases.
 Each group engages in research projects for which satellite remote sensing and geographic information systems are essential.
 Examples of current research include the investigation of lyme-disease bearing ticks and their distribution patterns, agricultural changes in southwest Asia, rainforest deforestation practices, and terrain influences on wind patterns in coastal regions.

 In 1997 the Center was designated a NASA Center of Excellence and was awarded a grant for new equipment.
 By the spring of 1998 all of the hardware and software in the lab was upgraded to produce a state of the art Remote Sensing research facility to meet the needs of the students and faculty of Yale, and their research partners.